 2. Stolen or Lost Devices.
 If it can happen to the Department of Veterans Affairs or Apple (twice!), it can happen to your business too.
-Establish protocols for what data can be store on any computer or other device that leaves your office, travels with employees, or that is used for remote work of any kind.
+Establish protocols for what data can be stored on any computer or device that leaves your office, travels with employees, or is used for remote work.
 Customer information, credit card data, and bank account particulars should never be stored on unsecured devices.
-Encryption protocols should be in place and encryption software should be installed to help protect your data against a loss of this type.
+Encryption protocols should be in place, and encryption software should be installed to help protect your data against a loss of this type.

 5. Unsecured Wireless Networks.
 Hackers are looking for you as we speak.
-Some do this simply: they drive around your neighborhood looking for WiFi signals and, when they find one that is unsecured, or that is not using encryption, or that never took the time to change the default password, they pounce.
-Your customer data, your company records, your banking information are all vulnerable to this simplest of techniques to hack into your system.
-At a minimum, your wireless network should use WPA encryption, but encrypting the data itself will provide even greater protection.
+Some do this simply: they drive around your neighborhood looking for WiFi signals, and when they find one that is unsecured, that is not using encryption, or that never took the time to change the default password, they pounce.
+Your customer data, company records, and banking information are all vulnerable to the simplest of techniques to hack into your system.
+At a minimum, your wireless network should use WPA encryption, but encrypting the data will provide even greater protection.

 Photo: The brigantine band of Agostino Sacchitiello, Wikimedia